Great Southern Group: Fall

 By early 2009, business analysts Lonsec Agribusiness Research considered Great Southern to be financially stressed, and that it was "hard to envisage a rapid turnaround in the outlook" for the company.
 They gave Great Southern as managers the second-lowest rating on their assessment scale, just short of stating that the investment would be "detrimental to an investor's...portfolio".
 Great Southern's banks refused a request in 2009 for a further $35 million loan.
 Great Southern's attempts to extract itself from financial trouble were unsuccessful and by May 2009, when a trading halt was called, the company's shares were worth just 12 cents.
 On 16 May 2009 administrators were appointed under the Corporations Act 2001, with the companies' assets passing into control of receivers McGrathNicol on 18 May 2009.
 The assets of the group were primarily its land holdings.
-By the time it went into administration, they were valued at A$1.8 billion, however, despite company expansion plans, its net assets had not grown for four years.
+By the time it went into administration, they were valued at $1.8 billion, however, despite company expansion plans, its net assets had not grown for four years.

 In July 2009 the receivers determined that the company was insolvent.
 With a complex business structure to unravel, some commentators expect it may take years for the company's collapse to be fully resolved.
 By April 2010, timber company Gunns had taken over as the responsible entity running most of Great Southern's pulpwood schemes, but the land on which they were being grown was yet to be sold.

 Following its collapse, there was some speculation about whether Great Southern had disclosed to the market issues with the rate of return it was going to achieve on some of its timber investments.
 During parliamentary committee inquiries, these allegations were extended to the possibility that the auditors had been misled.
 It was also noted that, at the time that difficulties were emerging for Great Southern, its CEO sold some of his shares at the top of the companies' fortunes for $32.6 million.

 One of Australia's other leading managed investment scheme companies, Timbercorp, had also gone into administration the previous month.
 The two corporate collapses prompted examination by three separate Parliamentary committee inquiries: the first by the Parliamentary Joint Committee on Corporations and Financial Services, into Agribusiness Managed Investment Schemes, which reported in September 2009; the second by the Senate Select Committee on Agricultural and Related Industries; and the third by the Senate Economics References Committee, " Agribusiness managed investment schemes – Bitter harvest"; published on 11 March 2016.